zero-src/technical_content/.pascal/ReadMe.md

 ```
 [Back to TOC](#contents-)

-# addresses, pointers and dynamic memory
+# Addresses, pointers and dynamic memory
-> #### addresses
+> #### Addresses
-> - address identifies memory cell.
+> - Address identifies memory cell.
-> - address of memory area is equivalent to address of the first memory cell in thes area
+> - Address of memory area is equivalent to address of the first memory cell in thes area
 >
 > #### Pointers
 > - Pointer - variable wich keeps an address